CHIVALRY 1 Sam 26

 “I’ll go,” said Avishai.

-8Avishai said to David: “Today god has closed your enemy into your hand.
-Now I’ll strike him with his own spear into the ground, once.
+8Avishai said to David: “God today has shut your enemy in your hand.
+Now I’ll strike him to the ground with his own spear, just once.
 I won’t need two for him.”

 9David said: “Don’t destroy him.
 Who ever laid hand on Yahh’s anointed and got away with it?
 10By Yahh’s life, only Yahh can smite him.
 Or his day will come and he’ll die.
 Or he’ll go down in battle, swept away.
-11Chalilah from Yahh to me from laying hand on Yahh’s anointed.
+11Chalilah from Yahh on me if I lay a hand on Yahh’s anointed.
 So now just take the spear at his head and the canteen and let’s get out of here.”

 12David took the spear and the canteen by Sha’ul’s head and they left.
 No one saw or knew.
-No one woke.
+No one woke–they all slept.
 A deep sleep from Yahh had fallen over them.
 13David crossed to the opposite side and stood at a distance on the top of a hill.

 14From the great distance between them David shouted to the people and to Avner benNer: “Hey!
 Answer me, Avner.”

 15David said: “Hey!
 You are the man!
-And who is like you in Yisrael?
+And who is like you in Yisra’el?
 So why did you not guard your lord the king?
 Any one of the people could have come to destroy the king, your lord.
-16Not good, this thing you have done.
-By Yahh’s life, you all deserve death for not guarding your lord, Yahh’s anointed.
-See!
+16Not good, this thing you have done!
+By Yahh’s life, you are sons of death for not guarding your lord, Yahh’s anointed.
+Look!
 Where is the king’s spear and canteen?”

 17Sha’ul recognized the voice: “Is that your voice, David, my son?”

 21Sha’ul said: “ I have done wrong.
 Come back, David, my son.
-I will not do you bad again, for this very day my life was precious in your eyes.
+I will not harm you further, for this very day my life was precious in your eyes.
 I have been a fool and very much mistaken.”

 22David replied: “Here’s the royal spear.
 Let one of the lads cross over and fetch it.
 23May Yahh repay a person for his justice and faithfulness in that Yahh gave you today into my hand and I did not want to lay hand on Yahh’s anointed.
 24So be it that as today your life was important in my eyes, my life will be important in Yahh’s eyes and he will rescue me from all trouble.”